wintercounter/ccss/web/docs/api-and-packages/babel-plugin-styled.md

 -   `unicode`: generate a single character unicode selector.
 -   `shorthest`: use the shortest possible selector generating from a pre-defined list of letters.
+-   `MurmurHash2`: using the `MurmurHash2` hashing algorithm it'll generate a deterministic selector based on the CSS content.
+This is useful when working on shared packages.

 #### `expressions`